AI in FinTech: Meet the Top 10 Startups Powered by AI

 According to a McKinsey report, 44% of businesses adopt AI technology to lower company costs.
 With AI, businesses can automate routine customer needs and offer 24/7 support without hiring multiple people.

 Additionally, AI can provide tailored insights, prevent money laundering, and conduct credit underwriting in the back office, leading to further cost savings in all three areas of a bank's operations.
-Banks can offer better deals and attract more clients by reducing costs, increasing their revenue and profit.
+Banks can offer better deals and attract more clients by reducing costs, and increasing their revenue and profit.
 AI also reduces the chance of human error, resulting in long-term savings on user support spending.

 Improved customer experience